-Memoir 101: How to Use Journaling to Write and Tell Your Story
+Memoir 101: How to Use Journaling to Write and Tell Your Story in a Memoir

-Which Story to Tell?
+Which Story Should You Tell?

 Writing your memoir can be a difficult, and often painful, task.
 Of course, it can also be inspiring, uplifting, or delightful, too.
 It all depends on the story you choose to tell.
 But, how do you choose which story, out of the countless stories which encapsulate your life, is the one to tell?
 Which story defines what you’d like to say about yourself and your life?

 Some writers are blessed with knowing exactly which story from their life is the best one to tell, to illustrate whatever it is about their life they are wanting to share with readers.
 Other writers may struggle so much with discovering their story to tell that they want to quit writing altogether.
 And then there are those writers who fall somewhere in the middle and either understand or learn, one of the best ways to discover your story is through journaling.

 How a Memoir Writer’s Journal Is Different From a Regular Journal